2023 Self-Storage Sector Update

 Street Rates and Construction

-For a 10×10 non-climate-controlled unit, the national street rate is $126 per month, a decrease from its peak of $133 recorded in the summer of 2022, according to YardiMatrix.
-The decrease in rent was expected, as it is normal for the sector to see a slowdown during the winter months.
-Self-storage’s seasonal slowdown is not hindering the sector’s supply, as there are currently north of 4,600 properties under development.
+As of July 2023, for a 10×10 non-climate-controlled unit, the national street rate is $134 per month, unchanged from the May average, according to YardiMatrix.
+The street rate growth for 10×10 unit types also continued to be negative YOY.
+Self-storage’s seasonal slowdown is not hindering the sector’s supply, as more than 4,750 properties are currently under development.
+The pipeline segment that is currently under construction makes up 3.6% of the total existing inventory.
 The new supply is exciting many operators, and projects are expected to be completed in late 2023.
-However, a moderate disperse of new properties is preferable, as demand will be able to stay in-line with supply.
+However, a moderate dispersal of new properties is preferable, as demand will be able to stay in line with supply.
 Overall, 98.2 million square feet of storage will come on the market throughout the U.S. in 2023, according to StorageCafe.

 Trend: Self-Storage Pivots to Tend to Millennials